Hiromasa-H/Hiromasa-H/README.md

 Hi, I'm a Master's student at Keio University.
 Most of my research is in the field of Knowledge Distillation and Generative Models.
 I'm fluent in both Japanese and English.

-Please note that most of my code is on my lab's servers or on non-main branches, so not all of my activity is reflected on my github account.
+Please note that most of my code is on my lab's servers, non-main branches, or in forked repos, so not all of my activity is reflected on my github account.

 ## Languages and Tools
 [![Pytorch](https://img.shields.io/badge/-Pytorch-gray?style=flat&logo=Pytorch&)]()